-While text-to-screen is well-established in the United Kingdom and elsewhere, it is a relatively new phenomenon in the United States.
-NBC Universal has experimented with text-to-screen applications for cable properties like Bravo’s Top Chef, mainly in partnership with cable and satellite operators.
-SMS-texting applications that let viewers participate in polls, for example, have been used by broadcast and cable programmers for years as a way to generate additional revenue as the networks get a cut of the text message fees charged by the wireless carriers.
+While text-to-screen is well-established in the U.K. and elsewhere, it is a relatively new phenomenon in the U.S. NBC Universal has experimented with text-to-screen applications for cable properties like Bravo’s Top Chef, mainly in partnership with cable and satellite operators.
+SMS texting applications that let viewers participate in polls, for example, have been used by broadcast and cable programmers for years as a way to generate additional revenue, as the networks get a cut of the text message fees charged by the wireless carriers.
 That same model applies to the Impulse system.

-Venture-backed Blue Frog -- which was founded in 2004 as a company that sold ring tones and wallpapers to wireless subscribers -- is using the back-office infrastructure it created for that business to manage Impulse as a turnkey service, president and CEO Victor Siegel said.
-That includes an English-language call center in Manila, Philippines, and a Spanish-language call center in Tijuana, Mexico.
+Venture-backed Blue Frog, which was founded in 2004 as a company that sold ringtones and wallpapers to wireless subscribers, is using the back-office infrastructure it created for that business to manage Impulse as a turnkey service, says President and CEO Victor Siegel.
+That includes an English-language call center in Manila, and a Spanish-language call center in Tijuana, Mexico.

-“Our model is ridiculously inexpensive to get started,” Siegel said, adding that the hardware required at the station costs under $5,000.
+“Our model is ridiculously inexpensive to get started,” says Siegel, who says the hardware required at the station costs under $5,000.

-In the case of LATV, Blue Frog had to do some special integration work because LATV uses a “station-in-a-box” system from Miranda Technologies instead of standard master-control technology.
+In the case of LATV, Blue Frog had to do some special integration work because LATV uses a “station-in-a-box” system from Miranda instead of standard master control technology.
 The company modified its box to be able to ingest the serial digital (SDI) output from the Miranda Xstation unit “downstream” and insert the Flash overlay without compromising the picture quality.

 Siegel won’t disclose the financial terms of Blue Frog’s deal with LATV for the Impulse service.
 His company already has an existing business relationship with LATV, as it leases airtime in the overnight hours to run Bulla, a text-TV (TXTV) music network that lets viewers send messages to enter contests for prizes such as cash giveaways or Microsoft Xbox games.

-He said the overarching goal of Impulse is to let stations create similar promotional opportunities for advertisers through the text overlay, beyond just making money off the messaging itself.
+He says the overarching goal of Impulse is to let stations create similar promotional opportunities for advertisers through the text overlay, beyond just making money off the messaging itself.

-“The idea of promotions is part and parcel of the service,” said Siegel, who is actively marketing Impulse to other station groups.
+“The idea of promotions is part and parcel of the service,” says Siegel, who is actively marketing Impulse to other station groups.

-LATV president and chief operating officer Howard Bolter said polling, voting, games and contests are all planned using the Impulse service.
+LATV president and COO Howard Bolter says polling, voting, games and contests are all planned using the Impulse service.

-“We’re going to do a combination of everything, but it will all be in context with the program,” he added.
+“We’re going to do a combination of everything, but it will all be in context with the program,” says Bolter.
 “It won’t be too overbearing.”

-“It’s quite something,” Bolter said.
+“It’s quite something,” says Bolter.
 “It’s clear our audience really loves mobile and really loves text messaging.”